Hempy49/CV/README.md

 ## Interests

-- **Songwriting** I play saxophone, guitar, bass and enjoy performing gigs when I find the time.
+- **Songwriting** I play saxophone, guitar, bass and enjoy performing when I find the time.

 - **Swimming** I try to swim at least once a week.
 I love heading to a local lido in the summer.